-Spain's Masmovil launches friendly takeover bid for Euskaltel
+Spain's MasMovil launches friendly takeover bid for Euskaltel

 ($1 = 0.8481 euros)

-Reporting by Jessica Jones and Jesus Aguado; Writing by Ingrid Melander; Editing by Emelia Sithole-Matarise and Peter Cooney
+Reporting by Jessica Jones, Ingrid Melander and Jesus Aguado; Writing by Ingrid Melander; Editing by Emelia Sithole-Matarise and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.